How glossolalia entered the christian doctrine of tongues vernacular and became the entrenched form of interpretation.

 The Exegetical Handbook authored by Heinrich Meyer believed that most commentators followed the standard definition that speaking in tongues was either a spontaneous speaking in a foreign language or the ability to easily learn a new language through study before Bleek and Baur came out with their alternative opinion.7

-A German dissertation on tongues in 1836 entitled, Die Geistesgaben der ersten Christen: insbesondre die sogenannte Gage der Sprachen, by a man named David Schulz concluded that the greatest thinkers on the subject were Bleek, Baur and Augustus Neander.8 Neander came a little later than the first two, but his contribution had more of a universal impact.
+A German dissertation on tongues in 1836 entitled, Die Geistesgaben der ersten Christen: insbesondre die sogenannte Gage der Sprachen, by a man named David Schulz concluded that the most significant thinkers on the subject were Bleek, Baur, and Augustus Neander.8 Neander came a little later than the first two, but his contribution had more of a universal impact.

-These three are so important that almost all modern scholarly and clinical Biblical interpretation trends on the gift of tongues can be traced to them.
+These three are critical early works.
+Almost all modern scholarly and clinical Biblical interpretation trends on the gift of tongues trace to them.

 Neander was the more prolific expositor and his literature was highly praised.
 He was referred to by more theologians on the doctrine of tongues than any other.
 It was through him the modern definition became an entrenched one throughout western Christendom.

-His legacy in religious studies was so great that, Philip Schaff, who edited the highly praised and popular publication, History of the Christian Church, conceded that his work was an updated and modernized version of Neander’s writing.11 Schaff was trained in Germany, but moved to the US as a professor and widely disseminated Neander’s views.
-Neander also influenced Frederick Farrar, an English theologian and writer, who convincingly brought Neander’s thoughts to the positive attention of English readers.
+His legacy in religious studies was so great that Philip Schaff, who edited the highly praised and popular publication, History of the Christian Church, conceded that his work was an updated and modernized version of Neander’s writing.11 Schaff was trained in Germany, but moved to the US as a professor and widely disseminated Neander’s views.
+Neander also influenced Frederick Farrar, an English theologian, and writer, who convincingly brought Neander’s thoughts to the favorable attention of English readers.

-He clearly concluded that the tongues indicated in I Corinthians to be ecstatic:
+He concluded that the tongues indicated in I Corinthians to be ecstatic:

-Neander personally visited the Irvingite congregation while Irving was still leading, and concluded that although the Irvingites believed they were spontaneously speaking in a foreign language unknown to them, he observed that the reality demonstrated otherwise; “Still less can I admit the comparison with the manifestations among the followers of Mr. Irving in London, since as far as my knowledge extends, I can see nothing in these manifestations but the workings of an enthusiastic spirit, which sought to copy the apostolic gift of tongues according to the common interpretation, and therefore assumed the reality of that gift.”18
+Neander pondered about the Irvingite experience.
+He concluded that although the Irvingites believed they were spontaneously speaking in a foreign language unknown to them, the reality demonstrated otherwise.
+“Still less can I admit the comparison with the manifestations among the followers of Mr. Irving in London, since as far as my knowledge extends, I can see nothing in these manifestations but the workings of an enthusiastic spirit, which sought to copy the apostolic gift of tongues according to the common interpretation, and therefore assumed the reality of that gift.”19

 He simply reinforced Neander’s position.
-One of the major proofs he used was by analogy of the Irvingites;
+One of the significant proofs he used was by the analogy of the Irvingites;

 He also hesitatingly used the Irvingites, with some caveats, as a point in the evolving tongues history:

-Philip Schaff was very intrigued by the gift of tongues and it must have been an important religious topic within the religious realm during his time.
-In the first ever meeting of the Society of Biblical Literature in the US which was held in January 1880, Schaff chose to publicly read his work, “The Pentecostal and the Corinthian Glossolalia.”25
+Philip Schaff was very intrigued by the gift of tongues, and it must have been an important religious topic within the religious realm during his time.
+In the first-ever meeting of the Society of Biblical Literature in the US held in January 1880, Schaff chose to publicly read his work, “The Pentecostal and the Corinthian Glossolalia.”26

 Schaff’s view on speaking in tongues was limited to an academic audience.
-It wasn’t until the next author, Frederick Farrar, published a book that met a much wider audience in the English speaking world and the doctrine took the next step to being a universal standard.
+It wasn’t until the next author, Frederick Farrar, published a book that met a much broader audience in the English speaking world and the doctrine took the next step to becoming a universal standard.

 This new definition was restricted to Germany, but this significantly changed in the English world when Frederick Farrar published in 1879; The Life and Work of St. Paul.

-Once again the influence of Neander is clearly stated.
-“I do not see how any thoughtful student who really considered the whole subject can avoid the conclusion of Neander, that “any foreign languages which were spoken on this occasion were only something accidental, and not the essential element of the language of the Spirit.”28
+Once again, the influence of Neander is clearly stated.
+“I do not see how any thoughtful student who really considered the whole subject can avoid the conclusion of Neander, that “any foreign languages which were spoken on this occasion were only something accidental, and not the essential element of the language of the Spirit.”29

 He introduced a newly-made noun into the English language, glossolalia, with this statement:

-“The glossolalia, or “speaking with a tongue,” is connected with “prophesying”–that is, exalted preaching–and magnifying God.”29
+“The glossolalia, or “speaking with a tongue,” is connected with “prophesying”–that is, exalted preaching–and magnifying God.”30

-It is clear that the noun glossolalia was first coined and used in the English language around 1879.
-The Oxford Online English Dictionary previously attributed Farrar and an author named Lily as the creators but both have been removed from the present Dictionary with no reference to any antecedents at all.30 The Websters Revised Unabridged Dictionary 1913, traced the introduction of the word glossolalia from only Farrar.31
+The Oxford Online English Dictionary previously attributed Farrar and an author named Lily as the creators, but both have been removed from the present dictionary with no reference to any antecedents at all.31 The Websters Revised Unabridged Dictionary 1913, traced the introduction of the word glossolalia from only Farrar.32

-Nothing substantial has been found yet on the author named Lily, though by virtue of Oxford Dictionaries association with Farrar, his views must have been closely aligned.
+Nothing substantial has been found yet on the author named Lily, though Oxford Dictionaries associate him with Farrar, his views must have been closely aligned.

 - Protestant Theology and the Making of the Modern German University.
 Pg.
 194